 Abdominoplasty with Dr Broadhurst

 “I pride myself on the individual care and support I provide each of my patients.
-From your first consultation, I will work one-on-one with you to tailor a treatment plan to suit your unique body, fit your lifestyle and achieve the enhanced look you’ve been dreaming of.”
+From your first consultation, I will work one-on-one with you to understand your goals and tailor a treatment plan to suit your body.”

-- Corrects structural issues in the abdomen
+- Corrected structural issues in the abdomen (e.g. separated abdominal muscles after childbirth)

 Consultation